 The food industry is one of the sectors that has experienced the most changes since the last century, when consumption habits were modified to make way for processed foods and their mass production.
 Today, this industry is facing another process of change and opportunity with Data Science.

-If Big Data has revolutionized the production processes of the most important sectors, the food industry could not be the exception.
+has revolutionized the production processes of the most important sectors, the food industry could not be the exception.
 Data Science has had benefits in customer service, quality control and improving the operational efficiency of these companies.

 • Customer service

 Data Science can monitor and analyze the comments that customers make on social media platforms.
 Through techniques such as language processing, it is possible to categorize customer responses as positive, negative or neutral and with this implement strategies to improve the consumer experience.